 I didn’t get a raise this week.

-Well, actually I did get a raise.
-Sort of.
+Well, actually, I did get a raise—sort of.

-My boss gave me a raise but I didn’t give it to myself.
+My boss gave me a raise, but I didn’t give it to myself.

 What do I mean?
-Right now I am at the point where I am “making it” day to day but there are still goals that I need to meet.
+Right now, I am at the point where I am “making it” day today, but there are still goals that I need to meet.
 My emergency fund is not fully funded.
 I have some big purchases that I need to save up for.

 Don’t think that this means that I make so much money that I don’t need the money from my raise- I absolutely do!
-But if I have been living poorly until now I can do it a little longer until I feel that my savings accounts are in a better place.
+But if I have been living poorly until now, I can do it a little longer until I feel that my savings accounts are in a better place.
 I can do without now so that my future is a little more secure.
 And trust me-I do without often!

-“Extra money” is the best money to put away- if you never had it then it doesn’t hurt as much to part with it.
+“Extra money” is the best money to put away- if you never had it, then it doesn’t hurt as much to part with it.

-When you suddenly make more money, its extremely tempting to increase your lifestyle immediately.
+When you suddenly make more money, it is extremely tempting to increase your lifestyle immediately.
 After all, you have been doing without for so long.
-Its also easy to imagine that the money will keep on growing and growing and you will always have this “raise”.
+However, it is also easy to imagine that the money will keep on growing and growing, and you will always have this “raise”.